WilliamKSilva/azure-pullrequests-tui/README.md

 Detailing a little more, you'll need to provide your Azure DevOps organization name and a PAT (Personal Access Token), you can learn how to get one in the official docs <a href="https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows">PAT Docs</a>

-After providing that information you will be asked to select a project and after that the Pull Requests list from that project repositories will be displayed.
+After providing that information you will be asked to select a project and after a Pull Requests list from that project repositories will be displayed.

 Now you can just enjoy!
 If you want to refresh your Pull Requests list just press "r" in your keyboard.